newmonte/My-TTGO-Watchfaces/README.md

 # Here are some new faces for TTGO T-Watch

-Here you can find some finish watchface packages for [My-TTGO-Watch](https://github.com/sharandac/My-TTGO-Watch):

 To use this watchface, you must fisrt install [Sharandac/My-TTGO-Watch](https://github.com/sharandac/My-TTGO-Watch) firmware on your TTGO T-Watch.

 Watchfaces develoment status